BPCI-Robotics/notebook-24-25/notebook.md

 One change was, of course, fixing the drivetrain.

+## Programming

-## Revisiting PID
+### Revisiting PID

 Our PID wasn't good, but maybe this is because we did not try hard enough.
 Other teams state that it took them a long time to perfect their control systems.
-PID will be important to gaining autonomous skills points

-## Programming
+PID will be important to gaining autonomous skills points.
+Without PID, the position of the robot is unpredictable.
+The robot jerks around, flailing all over the place, and so on.
+The wheels slip and come off the ground, messing up the position.
+We went with EZ template, since we saw another team doing it.

+The issue with EZ template is that it requires an inertial sensor (IMU).
+We don't have one of these, but this is a problem for later.
+We also don't have any space on our drivetrain for tracking wheels, as these did not seem important to us at the time.
+No time to change this!

 ### Donut elevator routine

 Today (February 12), Turhan worked on the donut elevator routine.
 The problem is that in autonomous, in order to pick up more donuts, we need to be able to differentiate between red and blue donuts.
 Most teams do this with a color sensor, but all we have is a vision sensor.
 So we will make do with what we have.

-We already know how to reject {{TODO}}
+We already know how to reject donuts, we just figuring out how to implement it in code.
+The essential sequence is that:

+1. The donut is picked up (we don't know this).
+2. It passes the vision sensor and it is the enemy team's colour (we know this because of the vision sensor).
+3. It nearly reaches the top of the donut elevator (we know this because of the switch).
+4. It is at the top (we don't know this).

+The donut, when it reaches the top, has a certain momentum that allows it to fly off the robot if the hook stops short of picking it up.
+Since we know when the donut is near the top, we can somewhat predict when it is going to reach the top.

 ### Auton selection